|University of Arkansas at Little Rock|

 Appeal Involving a Student

 Where the respondent is a university student, all appeals shall be reviewed by a hearing panel.
-Both the complainant and the respondent may appeal any or all of the Title IX Coordinator’s decision.
+Both the complainant and the respondent may appeal any or all of the sanctioning panel’s decision.
 The appeal must be made in writing to the Title IX Coordinator within ten (10) days of receipt of the investigation report.

 The appeal should include a brief statement describing any or all parts of the investigative report that is being appealed and the reason for appeal, as defined above.
 Acceptable means of notification include email, facsimile, hand-delivered notification, or postal delivery.